 The chipset has two Enhanced Host Controller Interface (EHCI) host controllers that support USB high-speed signaling.
 High-speed USB 2.0 allows data transfers up to 480 Mb/s which is 40 times faster than full-speed USB.
-The server board utilizes nine USB 2.0 ports from the chipset.
+The server board utilizes ten USB 2.0 ports from the chipset.
 All ports are high-speed, full- speed, and low-speed capable.

-- Three external USB ports are provided in a stacked housing located on the rear I/O section of the server board - Two USB ports are routed to an internal 10-pin connector (Labeled "FP_USB" on the server board) that can be cabled for front panel support

-- One internal Type 'A' USB port - One eUSB connector intended for use with an optional eUSB SSD device - Two USB ports are routed to the integrated BMC
+- Four external USB ports are provided in a stacked housing located on the rear I/O section of the server board. - Two USB ports are routed to an internal 10-pin connector that can be cabled for front panel support. - One internal Type 'A' USB port. - One eUSB connector intended for use with an optional eUSB SSD device. - Two USB ports are routed to the IBMC.